3LawsRobotics/3laws/docs/sources/user_guide/reference/ros_topics.rst

 Run-time Assurance Module
 =========================

-When the Run-time Assurance Module is enabled, the following additional topics are published:
+When the Supervisor filter (Run-time Assurance Module) is enabled, the following additional topics are published:

 - ``/lll/ram/filtered_input``: The filtered velocity command that is sent to the robot's actuators when the Supervisor receives inputs from the planner/upstream.
 Note that this signal may be remapped to match the name of the input the downstream systems expects.